OrensteinLab/UniLib/README-Transfer_Learning_Model.md

    - Uses transfer learning approach - train model on 3 different datasets with varying sizes and data quality

 4. **Ensemble Model**:
    - Implements an ensemble method for model prediction.
-The script runs 100 models and averages their predictions to improve performance.
+The script runs 100 models and averages their predictions to improve the accuracy and robustness of the model.

 5. **Prediction**:
    - Uses the trained model to predict mean FL values for the validation sequences.